KimiyaVahidMotlagh/KNN_Classifier/README.md

 <tab> Every class in the dataset is shown in a different color.
 Each point has a corresponding label. <br/>

 - Load & split train and test data <br />
-With Pandas, you can read a CSV file and load the points as a dataframe.
+With Pandas, you can read a CSV file and load the dataset as a dataframe.
 For training a KNN model we need both train and test data.
-We have some data points to predict test dataset labels and then evaluate our code.
+We have some data to predict test dataset labels and then evaluate our code.
 To achieve that we used Scikit Learn's split data function.

 ## Main Functions
 - **distance_calculator** <br />